Kyrodan/KeeAnywhere/README.md

 # Known noteworthy issues:
 * Registering a Dropbox account on Windows 7 opens the default browser at the end of the registration process.
 This window/tab could be ignored/closed.
-* Registration process for Google Drive takes place in default browser.
-At the end of the registration process an error occures: this does not interfere with KeeAnywhere.
-Just close the browser window/tab.

 # Building